gpuweb/WSL/Spec/source/index.rst

 ..
-WHLSL documentation master file, created by sphinx-quickstart on Thu Jun  7 15:53:54 2018.
+WSL documentation master file, created by sphinx-quickstart on Thu Jun  7 15:53:54 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-WHLSL Specification
+WSL Specification
 ###################

 General